hSaria/ChromaTerm/.github/README.md

 ### Style

-In addition to the foreground and background, the following styles are supported, though some terminals ignore them:
+In addition to the background and foreground, the following styles are supported, though some terminals ignore them:

 -   Blink
 -   Bold